tstuefe/JEP387/review-guide/review-guide.md

 This is an optional feature controlled by `-XX:+MetaspaceGuardAllocations`.
 Normally off, if switched on it will add a fence after every Metaspace allocation, and test these fences in regular intervals (e.g. when a GC purges the Metaspace).
 This can be used to capture memory overwriters.

 ## Locking and concurrency

+Locking in Elastic Metaspace is simple, a two-step mechanism which is unchanged from the old Metaspace.

+There is locking at class loader level (`ClassLoaderData::_metaspace_lock`) which guards access to the `ClassLoaderMetaspace`.
+Ideally the brunt of Metaspace allocations should only need this lock.
+It guards the access to the current chunk and the pointer bump allocation done with it.

+The moment central data structures are accessed (e.g. when memory needs to be committed, a new chunk allocated or returned to the freelist), a global lock is taken, the `MetaspaceExpand_lock`.

+# Review proposal

+In order to review this code, the proposal would be to do it via